blues/app-accelerators/32-fall-detector-and-panic-button/README.md

 }
 ```

-Similar to the panic button notes, the "File" for these notes is `ID#fall.qo`, where ID is that same alphanumeric string that uniquely identifies the reference node.
+Similar to the panic button notes, the "File" for these notes is `fall.qo`.

+TODO: Check This

 By default, the accelerometer needs to be in free fall for 300ms to produce a fall event.
 If you don't see the fall event on Notehub, try dropping the breadboard from a greater height.
 If you want to detect shorter or longer falls, you can change the value of the macro `BMA400_INTERRUPT_DURATION_DEFAULT`, which is in units of 10ms (so the default is 30: 30 * 10ms = 300ms).
 You can do this when invoking CMake via `-DCMAKE_C_FLAGS="-DBMA400_INTERRUPT_DURATION_DEFAULT=<some value>"`, replacing `<some value>` with your custom value.